Edgefield, Norfolk: Notable residents

+Governance

+Edgefield is part of the electoral ward of Stody for local elections and is part of the district of North Norfolk.

+The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.

-War Memorial
+War memorial

-Edgefield's war memorial originally stood as an obelisk on the village green but by the early Twenty-first Century this had fallen into disrepair.
-As a result, a new memorial was built on the village green at the cost of £1,968 and subsequently unveiled on the 11 November 2004.
+Edgefield's war memorial originally stood as an obelisk on the village green but by the early twenty-first century this had fallen into disrepair.
+As a result, a new memorial was built on the village green at the cost of £1,968 and subsequently unveiled on 11 November 2004.
 The memorial lists the following names for the First World War: